 - Communicate all changes and updates to DAC in a timely manner.

 A. DAC reserves the right to cancel the workshop if low registration dictates this action.
-Notification of change in schedule or cancellation will be made no later than May 9, 2013.
+Notification of a change in schedule or cancellation will be made no later than May 9, 2014.
 The minimum attendance for all workshops is 30 paid registrants.